matwilso/matwilso.github.io/_posts/gpt-sim.md

 And I don't see such processes as obviously being (irreparably) less powerful, to the point where they can't achieve the same practical abilities when tuned and scaled.
 A neural network brain could always keep getting smarter to make better predictions (that's what we're seeing).
-And training these objectives directly with backpropagation seems a bit more to the point.
+And training these objectives directly with backpropagation seems a bit more to the point than evolution.
-Plus we can use human ingenuity to drive these processes.
+Plus we can use human ingenuity to drive these processes and we can use curated and well-structured human-generated data to bootstrap from.

 Deep learning is clearly very capable of solving challenging tasks.
 With much more optimization pressure and a few more tricks, how is it not going to produce super intelligent machines?